HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Introduction

-Furthermore, to increase the sample efficiency, we propose several methods to overcome the non-stationary in hierarchical structure.
-Firstly, we use a hindsight replacement method to transfer the non-optimal transitions of high policy in HRL into optimal ones.
-We also propose a time-delay training method to stable the low policy.
-Additionally, we choose differentiated experience pools for high-level policy and low-level policy.
+Moreover, to increase the sample efficiency, we propose several methods to overcome the non-stationarity in hierarchical structure.
+Firstly, we use a hindsight replacement method to transfer the non-optimal transitions of high level policy in HRL into optimal ones.
+We also propose a time-delay training method to stabilize the low level policy.
+Additionally, we choose differentiated experience pools for high level policy and low level policy.

-Finally, we test our method and the state-of-art imitation learning methods in five different environments.
-The result indicates our method outperforms all comparing methods.
-And we demonstrate that our method can not only reach the goal observation but also mimic the expert behavior as closely as possible.
+Finally, we test our method and the state-of-art imitation learning methods in five different environments including both single-goal tasks and sequenced-goal tasks.
+The result indicates our method outperforms all compared methods.
+And we demonstrate that our method can solve all two kinds of tasks by control the behavior mode of the agent.

-In summary, the main contributions of our work include: \begin{itemize} \item[$\bullet$] We propose a new way of learning from observation using hierarchical reinforcement learning structure to choose feasible sub-goal, which can solve all kinds of non-time-aligned environments. \item[$\bullet$] We increase the sample efficiency of hierarchical reinforcement learning by overcoming the non-stationary. \end{itemize}
+In summary, the main contributions of our work include: \begin{itemize} \item[$\bullet$] We propose a new way of learning from observation using hierarchical reinforcement learning structure to choose feasible sub-goal, which can solve all kinds of non-time-aligned environments. \item[$\bullet$] We increase the sample efficiency of hierarchical reinforcement learning by overcoming the non-stationarity. \item[$\bullet$] We test our method and SOTA imitation learning method in five different tasks.
+And we show the ability of our method to solve different kinds of tasks. \end{itemize}